Naindeep-Singh/calculator/README.md

 # flutter_calculator

-Example project demonstrating how to build a calculator app in Flutter
+Example project demonstrating how to build a calculator app in Flutter, including scientific functions.

 ![Preview](preview.gif)